Can you provide us with some information about your background? Your education and career?

-- Tell us how you have kept connected to the University of Illinois since your time as a student?
+Can you tell us more about how you have kept connected to the University of Illinois since your time as a student and faculty member?

 When I was in the Chancellor’s office at UICC, I often attended Board of Trustees meetings and committee meetings, and systemwide committee meetings, so I knew a few people who worked on the UIUC campus and in the System office.
 In Maryland, I didn’t have much connection to the University of Illinois other than those professional friendships that I maintained.
 In my job at Maryland, I monitored U of I’s statistics for peer analysis purposes.
 So, I was informed through my data analysis.
 I had a few visits from people at the Foundation, and eventually I would return for the Foundation Meeting and Weekend where I made friends.
 My heart has always been in Chicago, so I always planned to retire there, but at one of the Foundation Weekend dinners someone suggested that Champaign-Urbana would make a great retirement home.
 After a particularly rough winter in Maryland, and a February with 32 inches in one snowfall, I decided the time had come to move back to Illinois.
 I chose Champaign-Urbana, built a house here and I have been here since 2011.